 She shook her head.
 "Maybe.

-have surrendered to being yours and loving you.
+Or I might have given up.
+Might have surrendered to being yours and loving you.

 And I couldn't take that chance."